CyberAgentAILab/cropping-design-constraints/README.md

 ```

 ## Contact
-This repository is maintained by Takumi Nishiyasu(nishiyasu-takumi[at]cyberagent.co.jp).
+This repository is maintained by Takumi Nishiyasu(nishiyasu_takumi[at]cyberagent.co.jp).